-Cannibalism suggests an individual consuming another individual of same species.
-Neither victim nor culprit is at a benefit in this case.
+Cannibalism suggests an individual consuming another individual of the same species.
+Neither the victim nor the culprit is at a benefit in this case.
 The same goes for keyword cannibalization.

 However, according to some SEO pundits, the stuffing with similar keywords creates confusion for Google.
 It affects the ranking of either both pages or one of the two.

 The notion is not to scare you, but to explain that despite the severity of this issue, the solution is incredibly simple and easily doable.